 Some of the exercises are assigned as homework problems (marked with yellow in this course programme), to be handed in continually during the course.
 These problems are only graded pass/fail, and if you fail a problem, you simply hand in a corrected version later.
 Discussing the problems with the teacher and with your fellow students is allowed, but please write the solution in your own words; it's not allowed to just copy someone else's solution!
 Handwritten solutions are fine, and you can write them in English or in Swedish.
-All problems are to be completed by December 21 (the end of period ht2).
-The final homework problems are related to Lecture 8, which is three weeks earlier, so there should be enough time to finish them before this deadline. • TEN1.
+The intent is that the homework assignments should be completed before the first written exam, which takes place Jan 11, 2024.
+It's a good idea to hand in the last problems before Christmas, to make sure that there is enough time for getting feedback before the exam.
+Homework problems which are handed in after the exam will be graded sooner or later, but probably later, since at that time I will have other duties with higher priority. • TEN1.
 A written test (5 hours), worth 4 hp.